oauth-wg/oauth-selective-disclosure-jwt/main.md

 )
 ```

+When HMAC is used, a secret cryptographic key is used as a salt value.

 The claim name (`CLAIM-NAME`) is an optional

 `SD-CLAIMS` can also be nested deeper to capture more complex objects, as will be shown later.